alahe/Technological-Showdown/README.md

 # Technological-Showdown: Innovation Infusion

-A programming competition where software engineers compete in speed between low-code/no-code VS traditional programming.
+An application creation challenge where software developers compete in speed between low-code/no-code and traditional programming..

 **General Description:**
-The competition lasts for a total of 4 hours, with at least two participants/teams - one focusing on low-code/no-code solutions and the other on traditional programming - solving given tasks.
-The competition consists of two 1-hour programming sessions followed by evaluation and discussion sessions.
+The challenge spans a total of 4 hours and involves at least two participants or teams—one focusing on low-code/no-code solutions and the other on traditional programming—working to solve assigned tasks.
+The competition includes two 1-hour programming sessions, followed by evaluation and discussion sessions.

 **Rules:**
 **1. General Organization of the Competition:**